almira-nur/gnn/README.md

 *6.7960 Final Project*

-Understanding the role of SE(3) equivariance for molecular energy prediction and creation of Machine-Learned Interatomic Potentials (MLIPs).
+Understanding the role of SO(3) equivariance for molecular energy prediction over the QM9 Dataset.

 This project uses uv.